ITurres/template-vite-react-ts/README.md

     <h2><b>React + TypeScript + Vite + SCSS or CSS3</b></h2>
 </div>

-> This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules + Airbnb style guide.
+> This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 ❗ Please choose between `SCSS` or `CSS3` and remove the other from the project.